raphael-group/structured-anomalies/README.md

 ----------------

 ### Examples
-See the `examples` directory for an example of each anomaly type that should complete very quickly on most machines.
+See the `examples` directory for an example of each anomaly type.